Self-guided Sightseeing Tour #7 in Helsinki, Finland

 Join Free Tour*Alexander II is a monumental statue located at the Senate Square in central Helsinki, Finland.

-Science Museum Liekki is a museum maintained by the University of Helsinki.
-The Observatory on Tähtitorninvuori, which has been converted into a public centre, is also part of the Liekki Science Museum, as is the Drawing Room.
+Science Museum Liekki is a museum maintained by the University of Helsinki and located on the first floor of the university's main building.
+The observatory building on Tähtitorninvuori, which has been converted into a public centre, is also part of the Liekki Science Museum, as is Porthania's drawing room.

 Kluuvinlahti fossils is a work of art by Tuula Närhinen completed in 2003 on Aleksanterinkatu in Helsinki.
 The work features recessed 8.5-centimetre-wide copper strips running across the sidewalks.
 They bear the Latin names of plants and animals on the grassy seashore.